Thomashighbaugh/dotfiles/README.md

 - [wafflepie/dotfiles](https://github.com/wafflepie/dotfiles)
   - this configuration is really an unsung hero of dotfiles, unique approaches to common issues I was having that helped push me over to into a fuller knowledge.

+- Odds and Ends from anywhere and everywhere I can't remember but am awfully thankful for!